kurt-krueckeberg/data-structures-cplus/notes/preorder-iter.rst

        tracer.pop();
     }

-are blow:
+gives this output:

-.. todo:: complete this.
+.. todo:: output goes here

+...more text here

-...can be implemented as an iterative algorithm.
-The root is first placed on the stack, then a while-loop is entered and continues until the stack becomes empty.
+To mimic the iterative algorithm the root is first placed on the stack, then a while-loop is entered and continues until the stack becomes empty.
 Inside the loop the top item from the stack is removed and visited.
 Then its right child, if it exists, is pushed onto the stack, then the left child, if it exists, is pushed onto the stack.
 The right child is pushed before the left, so the left will be popped and visited before the right.

 .. code-block:: cpp